 - Comes on quickly and suddenly

 - More likely to interfere with daily tasks

 Most articles you’ll read about fatigue state that the cause of MS fatigue is unknown.
 I call BS on that.
 Fatigue can be caused by a number of things.
 It can be related to how you’re sleeping at night- if you’re having spasms that are keeping you up or if you have to go to the bathroom frequently.
 Sometimes experiencing depression can lead to fatigue as well.
 Sometimes the effort required to do the “everyday” tasks that used to be so easy, that now take so much more effort, are exhausting.

-Another cause that not many people talk about is that fatigue could be caused by the activation of our immune system.
+Another cause that not many people talk about is that fatigue multiple sclerosis symptoms could be caused by the activation of our immune system.
 When our body experiences higher levels of inflammation and our proinflammatory cytokines increase, as well as our oxidative stress markers, our fatigue can increase as well.

 Mitochondrial dysfunction may play a role as well.
 Mitochondria are the engines of our cells.
 When those are not functioning well, our cells are not functioning well.
 When this whole process isn’t working like it should, you’re not getting the energy that you should, and the end result?
 Fatigue.